Shadowserver Foundation

 Shadowserver Foundation is a nonprofit security organization that gathers and analyzes data on malicious Internet activity (including malware, botnets, and computer fraud), sends daily network reports to subscribers, and works with law enforcement organizations around the world in cybercrime investigations.
 Established in 2004 as a "volunteer watchdog group," it liaises with national governments, CSIRTs, network providers, academic institutions, financial institutions, Fortune 500 companies, and end users to improve Internet security, enhance product capability, advance research, and dismantle criminal infrastructure.
+Shadowserver provides its data at no cost to national CSIRTs (by geo code) and network owners (according to their network space).

 Funding

 In early 2020, Cisco, which has been the primary funder for 15 years, announced they would be withdrawing their funding.
 In late May 2020 it was announced that the Shadowserver Foundation had received funding from various sources to enable “the group to continue in a more sustainable way without becoming dependent on a single backer again.”
+Funding now comes from donations, grants, projects, and/or supportive organisations can join the Shadowserver Alliance.